 | Veterinary Pet Ins.
 Co. / National Casualty | Nationwide pet | The book shrank by ~100,000 policies from mid-2024 |

-| Markel Insurance Co. | Prudent Pet | |
+| Markel Insurance Co. / Markel American Insurance Co. | Prudent Pet | Do not collapse the two legal entities |

 On June 29, 2026, JAB's pet insurance platform relaunched globally as Doubtless — six million insured pets across ten markets, and one owner standing behind ASPCA Pet Health Insurance, Hartville, Figo, AKC, Pets Best, Pumpkin, Embrace, and Spot, plus the underwriter IAIC.
 The pieces were bought one by one: Pumpkin in May 2023, Pets Best in early 2024, Spot in June 2024.